 CHW Training Program Evaluation Materials.
 Please include samples of any participant surveys or other evaluation forms used.

-Application F
+Application Fee- $500.00

 Attestations.
 Demonstrate your compliance with state regulations governing For-Profit and Occupational Schools by verifying that you have:

 Obtained a license from the Division of Professional Licensure or proof that you are exempt from licensure;